mayamtims/Election-Analysis/README.md

 8. Calculating the county with the highest turnout

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software: Python 3.7.6, Visual Studio Code, 1.38.1
+- Software: Python 3.7.6, Visual Studio Code, 1.38.1

 ## Election Audit Results
 The analysis of the election show that: